Brown Shoes Don't Make It: Reception

-The song has received widespread acclaim from critics, and is considered by many as "Zappa's first masterpiece".
-In a positive review of the album, Dominique Chevalier said "there are snatches of dodecaphonic scales, ballads, rock, R&B, Beach Boys, soap opera and more ... and ensures that this is no piece of easy listening".
+In a positive review of the album, Dominique Chevalier said "there are snatches of dodecaphonic scales, ballads, rock, R&B, Beach Boys, soap opera and more... and ensures that this is no piece of easy listening".
 As well as giving its parent album 4.5 stars, AllMusic gave a very positive review of the song.
 It is also included in The Rock and Roll Hall of Fame's 500 Songs that Shaped Rock and Roll.